AV-AKIHIRO/Scientific-Calculator-SPE/README.md

 **Student Name:** Areen Vaghasiya
 **Roll Number:** IMT2022048

-This project implements a scientific calculator with four core mathematical operations and demonstrates a complete DevOps lifecycle from source control to automated deployment.
+This project implements a scientific calculator with four core advanced mathematical operations and demonstrates a complete DevOps lifecycle from source control to automated deployment.

 ### Features